 When working with electricity always:

 Shut off the power to the circuit before you begin any work.
-Lock out the circuit or the panel so no one can turn the circuit on while you are working.
+Lock out the circuit or the panel so no one can turn the circuit on while you're working.
 From the attic, remove any insulation from above the area of the ceiling in which you plan to mount the fan.
-If you are replacing a light fixture with the fan unit, remove the existing fixture and disconnect all electrical connections.
+If you're replacing a light fixture with the fan unit, remove the existing fixture and disconnect all electrical connections.

 Secure the fan housing in place.

 Run a length of cable from the existing light switch to the exhaust fan unit.
 If you wish to have separate switches operating the fan and light functions, use 3-wire cable.
 If your unit includes a heater and/or timer, additional cable may be required.
 Consult the manufacturer's instructions.
-This step is not necessary if you are replacing an existing fixture and do not require independent switch operation for the fan and light.
+This step isn't necessary if you're replacing an existing fixture and don't require independent switch operation for the fan and light.

 Make the necessary electrical connections at the fan unit using wire connectors.
 Follow the wiring diagram provided by the manufacturer.
-Simple fan installations may only require wiring bare copper to bare copper, white to white and black to black, while more elaborate units with lights and/or fans will require more connections.
+Simple fan installations may only require wiring bare copper to bare copper, white to white and black to black.
+More elaborate units with lights and/or fans will require more connections.
 Attach the ground wire to the grounding clip provided on the housing.
 Push the wires into the wiring box area of the housing and install the cover.

 Connect the duct to the fan housing.

 Follow the instructions of the unit's manufacturer regarding how far away from the fan the insulation should be kept.
 Some units allow insulation to be right next to the housing.
 Others, particularly those with lights or heaters, may require that you add dams between the joists to keep the insulation a minimum distance away from the unit.